-If there’s one color family we love year-round and for every painting need, it’s greige—the perfectly balanced neutral combining grey and beige that adds a touch of color and warmth to any space.
-In particular, we swoon over Benjamin Moore Pale Oak; its smooth and creamy pigment and warm undertones make it a top contender for our favorite all-time neutrals.
+If there’s one color family we love for every style of home, it’s greige.
+This perfectly balanced neutral combining grey and beige adds a touch of color and warmth to any space without fail.
+In particular, we always keep a gallon Benjamin Moore’s Pale Oak on hand.
+Its smooth, creamy pigment and warm undertones make it a top contender for our all-time favorite neutral.

-This shade, described by Benjamin Moore as “reminiscent of the majestic white oak,” certainly lives up to the hype.
-From bedroom to master bath to home office, Benjamin Moore Pale Oak can be used to create a warm sophistication and quiet elegance, balancing out deep bold and crisp white accents alike.
+Per the brand, the shade is “reminiscent of the majestic white oak,” and it certainly lives up to the hype.
+From living room to bedroom to home office, Benjamin Moore Pale Oak creates a warm sophistication and quiet elegance, balancing out deep gray and crisp white accents alike.

 Hooked on Benjamin Moore Pale Oak but looking to find the right style to incorporate it?
-Take our style quiz to find your perfect match.
+Take our style quiz to find your perfect match – and interior designer bff.